kubernetes/website/content/en/docs/concepts/cluster-administration/networking.md

 ### Netris

-[Netris](https://www.netris.ai) is an automatic netops system that abstracts away the complexity of operating a physical network, provides you a cloud UX and turns your network into service for your applications.
-Through seamless API integration with Kubernetes, Netris stays in sync with your cluster and automatically applies the intent to the physical network following instrumentation policies specified by NetOps.
-An overview of the integration is provided [here](https://www.netris.ai/kubernetes/).
+[Netris](https://www.netris.ai) is an automatic netops system that abstracts away the complexity of operating a physical network.
+Netris provides you a cloud UX and turns your network into service for your applications.
+[Netris](https://www.netris.ai/kubernetes/) offers API-aware physical networking essential for running Kubernetes in on/off prem local/private infrastructures.
+An overview of the integration is provided [here](https://www.netris.ai/docs-category/kubernetes/).

 ### NSX-T